jeffbinder/visions-and-revisions/README.md

 > And his own power that
 > Makes his life complete.

-There are various settings by which the behavior the program can be altered.
+I have also tried finetuning the neural network on a corpus of about 10,000 poems so as to improve the predictions.
+Here are the results:

+> Thank God you are safe.
+> The emotional wind,
+> That blows in the east
+> In a brutal gale:
+>
+> Tears leaked out like mud
+> From driving rain:
+> In your eyes only strands
+> Of your hair remain.

+As you can see, the program can produce very different output depend on how it is set up.
 Here is an alternative version of "The Sick Rose," based on different language model called RoBERTa:

 > They are his cold hands.
 > the aluminum shards,